varshiths/scg-augmented/diary.md

 | COCO Bias | 0.394 | 0.515 | 0.577 |
 | HID Bias | 0.302 | 0.448 | 0.540 |
 | Published | 0.580 | 0.649 | 0.668 |

+Insights:

+- More hyper parameter tuning?
+- Look at images and priors
+-